IBM/hyperprotect/README.md

 	/dev/mapper/secrets   /secrets      ext4    defaults,_netdev 0 0

-## Networking in the initramfs

-### Dracut modules

-!!!THIS WORK IS INCOMPLETE AND SHOULD NOT BE USED YET!!!
+!!!DRACUT WORK FOR HPCS FOR LUKS IS INCOMPLETE AND SHOULD NOT BE USED YET!!!

 First, install the dracut modules by running

 	make install-dracut

 Add the following Dracut module files to /etc/dracut.conf.d

+## Networking in the initramfs

+### Dracut modules

 #### ifcfg.confg